canonical/lxd/doc/rest-api.md

 PUT replaces the entire object with a new definition, it's typically called after the current object state was retrieved through GET.

-To avoid race conditions, the Etag header should be read from the GET response and sent as If-Match for the PUT request.
+To avoid race conditions, the ETag header should be read from the GET response and sent as If-Match for the PUT request.
 This will cause LXD to fail the request if the object was modified between GET and PUT.